jopemachine-arvis/arvis-linker/README.md

 $ npm i arvis-linker
 ```

+## Hot it works

+`arvis-linker` creates symlink pointing global node_modules folder's extension directory.

+and also if there is user config of that extension, apply user config.

+and when `uninstall` the extension, remove all broken symlinks.

 ## Usage

 Add the `arvis-link` command as `postinstall` script of your Arvis extension package and add `arvis-unlink` as `preuninstall` script to clean up the resources when the extension gets uninstalled.